polterguy/phosphorusfive-dox/chapter-15.md

 ## Change is the only constant

 We have *changed the signature of our event*.
-If we were to do such a thing in e.g. C# or C++, we'd be forced to recompile, and redistribute every single component, where we were using our *"old"* Active Events.
-This would imply having to contact all consumers of our Active Events, having them use our *"new and improved version"*, recompile their own modules, and redistribute this to everyone.
+If we were to do such a thing in e.g. C# or C++, we'd be forced to recompile, and redistribute every single component, where we were using our old Active Events.
+This would imply having to contact all consumers of our Active Events, having them use our new and improved version, recompile their own modules, and redistribute this to everyone.
 If we didn't do this, we would break existing systems.
+There are ways around this in traditional OOP, but it requires literally an explosion of boiler plate code, yet again violating the laws of YAGNI.

 However, since *any* lambda object, is a perfect substitute for any other possible lambda object - With Hyperlambda, we have not broken as much as a single application out there in existence using our component.
-And as consumers of our little component feels the urge to start using our *"new and improved version"*, they can slowly migrate their existing apps, over to start using our *"new version"*, and add up filters as they see fit.
+And as consumers of our little component feels the urge to start using our new and improved version, they can slowly migrate their existing apps, over to start using our new version, and add up filters as they see fit.

-In fact, even code written for the *"new version"*, would still perfectly function with the *"old version"* of our component.
+In fact, even code written for the new version, would still perfectly function with the old version of our component.
 Although, it would result in an erronous result, since the invoker would expect a filtered result, while the old implementation would simply ignore the filtering criteria.

 ## Warning

 At this point, the observant computer programmer, might point to the semantics of my second read Active Event, and probably claim it's utterly insane to create such an Active Event - Which of course actually was my intention.
 The read implementation above, would highly likely result in that your CPU and/or RAM would literally ignite, and possibly catch fire, if you started adding more than some ~5.000-10.000 complex CRUD items into your database, and start creating complex regular expression criteria read operations.

 However, this is a mute point, since the above solution gets you extremely rapidly up in regards to development of your components - Which means you can start focusing on your domain problems ASAP.
-As you later need to implement some super scalable database solution, such as MongoDB for instance - This can easily be done, by changing the entire implementation of your CRUD events, passing in the parameters given to some *"hard core, super scalable, MongoDB wrapper"*, allowing your database to go from ~5.000-10.000 records, to a *"gazillion"* records, without breaking as much as a single line of code.
+As you later need to implement some super scalable database solution, such as MongoDB for instance - This can easily be done, by changing the entire implementation of your CRUD events, passing in the parameters given to some hard core, super scalable, MongoDB wrapper, allowing your database to go from ~5.000-10.000 records, to a "gazillion" records, without breaking as much as a single line of code.

 So instead of having to spend six months up front, creating some super scalable data layer, and generic parametrization design, for having generic methods, capable of taking *"whatever"*, and turn it into *"something else"* - You get to start out with your domain problem, from day one.
 Leaving the scalability issues to the end of the project.
 Which have drastic consequences for your ability to rapidly start creating value for your customer.
-While also never having to implement something you *might never need*.
-Hint; Some apps, might be perfectly fine with having a maximum of ~5.000 objects in their database, and hence would probably never need your *"super scalable database design"*, you wasted 6 months implementing, because you *believed* you were going to need it!
+While also never having to implement something you might never need.
+Some apps, might be perfectly fine with having a maximum of ~5.000 objects in their database, and hence would probably never need your super scalable database design, you wasted 6 months implementing, because you *believed* you were going to need it!

 Sorry; **You Ain't Gonna Need It!** Hyperlambda simply more easily allows you to realise that simple fact.